-The hydrolysable particulate proteins and carbohydrates were determined following the protocols of Gordon (1970), Mayer et al. (1995) and Dell'Anno et al. (2000).
-The sample filters and filter blanks (Whatman GF/F filters not used for filtration) were placed in plastic containers with solutions (100 mg Γ^1 in 0.1 M Na-phosphate buffer) of two selected enzymes purchased from Sigma-Aldrich.
-Proteinase K was chosen for the hydrolysis of the proteins, β-glucosidase for that of the carbohydrates.
-These enzymes are extracted from plants and fungi, but have hydrolytic activities quite similar to natural marine organisms and are widespread among autotrophs and heterotrophs (Dall and Moriarty, 1983).
-The filters were left in the enzyme solutions for 2 hours, at the optimal temperatures and pH for each enzyme in order to enhance the digestion.
-After hydrolysis, each filter was carefully removed from its container, placed in a filter-holder and rinsed with the solution remaining in the dish and 5ml of deionised water to return any particles that may have floated off the filter.
-Then the filters were processed for the determinations of proteins and carbohydrates following the same protocols as above.
-The possibility that the flushing of the buffer could have mechanically removed part of the particulate fraction was avoided by incubating and processing replicates of the samples with only the buffer solution.
+154 The enzyme-hydrolysable fractions of particulate proteins and carbohydrates were determined following 155 the protocols of Gordon (1970), Mayer et al. (1995) and Dell'Anno et al. (2000).
+The sample filters and filter 156 blanks (Whatman GFF filters not used for filtration) were placed in plastic containers with solutions (100 mg 157 1 in 0.1 M Na-phosphate buffer) of two selected enzymes purchased from Sigma-Aldrich.
+Proteinase K was 158 chosen for the hydrolysis of the proteins, β -glucosidase for that of the carbohydrates (Mayer et al., 1995, 159 Dell'Anno et al., 2000).
+These enzymes are extracted from plants and fungi, but have hydrolytic activities 160 quite similar to natural marine organisms and are widespread among autotrophs and heterotrophs (Dall 161 and Moriarty, 1983).
+The filters were left in the enzyme solutions for 2 hours, at the optimal temperatures 162 and pH for each enzyme, in order to enhance digestion (Dell'Anno et al., 2000).
+After hydrolysis, each filter 163 was carefully removed from its container, placed in a filter-holder and rinsed with the solution remaining in 164 the dish and 5ml of deionised water, to return any particles that may have floated off the filter (Gordon et 165 al., 1970).
+Then the filters were processed for the determinations of proteins and carbohydrates following 166 the same protocols as above.
+The possibility that the flushing of the buffer could have mechanically 167 removed part of the particulate fraction was avoided by incubating and processing replicates of the samples with only the buffer solution.
+In addition, an underestimation of the labile proteins and carbohydrates was possible, due to the sorption to minerals or POM (and therefore to their return to the particulate fraction) of the hydrolysed materials.
 The concentrations detected after hydrolysis, corrected for the eventual error just mentioned (never higher than 20% of the total protein and carbohydrate concentrations), were subtracted from the total concentrations in order to obtain the hydrolysable, or labile, POM.
 The specific standard deviations were 11.2% and 21.5% for hydrolysable particulate proteins and carbohydrates, respectively.

-- 2.3 Data treatment and statistical analysis - 163 The data were divided into a surface layer and a deeper layer, the former defined by the UML depth (Table - 164 1) and the latter ranging from the UML depth down to 200 m. - The literature data related to previous research carried out in the Ross Sea and TNB were utilised as a - 166 comparison.
-For the Ross Sea Fabiano et al. (2000) provided spring data and Fabiano et al. (1993) and - 167 Catalano et al. (1997) early summer data.
-Fabiano et al. (1995 and 1997) and Povero et al. (2001) provided - summer data for the TNB area (Table 2).
+176 2.3 Data treatment and statistical analysis

+177 The data were divided into a surface layer and a deeper layer, the former defined by the UML depth (Table1) and the latter ranging from the UML depth down to 200 m.

+The literature data related to previous research carried out in the Ross Sea and TNB were utilised as a comparison.
+For the Ross Sea Fabiano et al. (2000) provided spring data and Fabiano et al. (1993) and Catalano et al. (1997) early summer data.
+Fabiano et al. (1995 and 1997) and Povero et al. (2001) provided summer data for the TNB area (Table 2).